 - The Saiyans are Human Aliens who are insanely aggressive and love to fight, have tails, and can transform into giant apes in the light of the full moon if they still have their tails.
 Not to mention if they are put close to death and recover, they increase in strength exponentially.
 Despite this, they can interbreed with humans.

 - Then there's Frieza's race.
-They can survive the vacuum of space, are naturally so powerful they can casually destroy planets, can shapeshift to limit their power so as not to destroy their surroundings, and are durable enough to survive the destruction of an entire planet while grievously wounded (however, while Frieza did survive, his injuries likely would have claimed his life if not for expedient medical attention).
+They can survive the vacuum of space, are naturally so powerful they can casually destroy planets, can shapeshift to limit their power so as not to destroy their surroundings, and are durable enough to survive the destruction of an entire planet while grievously wounded, and survive in space without any kind of sustenance for at least a year.

 - Majin Buu is not only immune to cyanide, but actually likes the taste of it.